 Most healthy individuals who have a CMV infection will not have symptoms.
 However, when symptoms are present, they are often similar to those of glandular fever.
 Severity and duration can vary but, on average, will last for two to three weeks.
 Symptoms may include:

 - Enlarged spleen.

-Individuals with weakened immune systems, such as people with HIV infection, organ transplant recipients or cancer patients, are the group at greatest risk of serious complications of CMV infection.
+Individuals with weakened immune systems (such as people with HIV infection, organ transplant recipients, or cancer patients) are at greatest risk of serious complications of CMV.
 These can be life threatening and may include:

 - Inflammation of the brain (encephalitis)

 Some babies with congenital CMV may be born with obvious problems such as:

 - Low birth weight

 Rarely, congenital CMV can cause a miscarriage or the baby to be stillborn.

 Individuals infected with CMV will develop antibodies (special proteins that help fight and destroy foreign bodies such as viruses).
 These antibodies can be detected in the blood, so blood tests can be used to diagnose CMV infection.
 It is usual for two blood samples to be taken two weeks apart before an accurate diagnosis is made.
 To diagnose active infection, CMV can also be cultured from saliva, urine, and tissue samples.

 Testing pregnant women for CMV infection can be important.
 Pregnant women who have already developed CMV antibodies have a small chance of a reactivation of CMV that might infect their unborn children.
 A prenatal test (amniocentesis) can determine whether the foetus has been infected should a new CMV infection be detected during pregnancy.